theplanetbrief.com /invest/

 No. Green gilts are use-of-proceeds bonds.
 The government allocates an amount equivalent to proceeds to eligible green spending categories and reports on allocation and impact.

-Are green gilts the same as NS&I Green Savings Bonds?
+Are green gilts the same as National Savings and Investments Green Savings Bonds?

 No. Green gilts are tradable government bonds.
-NS&I Green Savings Bonds are savings products with different terms, access and risk characteristics.
+National Savings and Investments Green Savings Bonds are savings products with different terms, access and risk characteristics.